 A “o” rating means that the tire performed about average compared to the others we evaluated.
 Those that performed better than average earn a “+” rating; worse than average earns a “-“.
 You can click the chart to enlarge it.

 In the reviews that follow, I say more about why each tire rates where it does.
-I also pick a Best Performer and Best Value.

 In The Know Cycling supports you by doing hours of independent and comparative evaluations to find and recommend the best road cycling gear and kit to improve your riding experience.